EgorOrachyov/Berserk/Engine/Source/Core/README.md

 # Core System

 Engine core system provides the most common and primary basic features for building applications and another engine's sub-systems.
-Evolves as subset of features for working with math, strings, XML, time, platforms and drivers configuration, containers and threads.
+Evolves as subset of features for working with math, strings, XML, time, SIMD instructions, platforms and drivers configuration, containers and threads.
 Provides sufficient functionality in memory managing, allows to omit platform malloc / free and use engine build-in specialized pool, stack, linear and list allocators.

 ## Math